WalkupMatch

 Team Stats & Projected Record

-Once your roster is locked, the app hits a live sports API to pull real stats for each player — batting average, OPS, ERA, and more.
+Once your roster is locked, the app hits a live sports API to pull real stats for each player: batting average, OPS, and ERA.
 It aggregates these into team-level numbers and generates a projected win-loss record, so you can see whether your music taste would produce a playoff contender or a last-place squad.

 Custom Backdrops